The Official Hotel Of Softball New Brunswick

-Rawlings is the Official Softball of Softball New Brunswick.
+The Official Softballs of Softball New Brunswick

 All participants gain the age appropriate knowledge in order to continue to develop as overall athletes before specializing in softball.
 We provide participants a different experience than they would normally receive during their weekly practices throughout the summer.
-This is done by incorporating new games, activities and equipment into the already established programs.
+This is done by incorporating new games and activities into the already established programs.
 The Community Caravan students also encourage parents and spectators to come out on the field with the players and actively participate to ensure that they as well were aware of the proper terms and form used for basic throwing and catching techniques.
 We also visit schools and summer camps throughout the province, promoting the program!

-Learn to Play Coaching Seminars – Learn to Play Coaching seminars focus on softball fundamentals and coaching essentials, placing emphasis on safety, fun, ethics, teamwork, and values beyond the game.
+Learn to Play Coaching seminars focus on softball fundamentals and coaching essentials, placing emphasis on safety, fun, ethics, teamwork, and values beyond the game.
 The hands-on workshops enable volunteer coaches to be able to teach basic softball related skills to Learn to Play participants through a variety of activities.
 These workshops are delivered free of charge throughout the province to ensure that all Learn to Play programs have qualified individuals facilitating the weekly practices.

 This program also concentrates on exposing new Canadian immigrants to Canadian culture in hopes of lowering many of the common side effects that occur when immigrating to a new country.
 The program also contributes to the overall physical fitness, mental well-being and social integration of the participants by providing a safe forum in which the youth could develop mentally, physically and emotionally by bonding over the collective goal of learning a new sport.

 In partnership with Special Olympics NB, recognizing that physical activity benefits individuals of all ages.
 This program will also be fun and engaging while assisting youth with skill development; socially, physically and cognitive.